The New Client Onboarding Questionnaire You'll Want to Send to Customers

 Click this link to access this resource at any time.

 Here, you’re looking for any websites associated with your new client.
-This includes their primary website along with any blogs or other informational sites and all social media profiles.
+This includes their primary website, blogs, other informational sites, and all social media profiles.
 Since you’re working on behalf of the client, it’s worth knowing as much as possible about how they operate and what they’re doing online.

-Some businesses have preferred style guides or directions for content-creation agencies, others have specific policies around sourcing, procurement, payment, and billing.
-By asking for these documents, you can start a continually-updated repository that keeps you in the know about key client operations.
+Some businesses have preferred style guides or directions for content-creation agencies; others have specific sourcing, procurement, payment, and billing policies.
+By asking for these documents, you can start a continually updated repository that keeps you updated on key client operations.

 Marketing Information